rx32940/BactAsm/README.md

     - create working directory

 ## How to use:

+### use with command line:
+    ```
+    python BactAsm.py -h
+        usage: BactAsm.py [-h] [-s] [-b] [-l] [-f] [-o] [-t] [-k] [-g] [-c]

+        Fetch SRA records from NCBI and perform de novo assemble & read alignments to reference genome

+        optional arguments:
+        -h, --help        show this help message and exit
+        -s , --sra        SRA accession ID you would like to download
+        -b , --sampleID   sampleID of the sample (this can be same as the SRA ID)
+        -l , --list       input list (provide each sample' SampleID and sraID in a row, separated by TAB)
+        -f , --ref        reference genome (required)
+        -o , --output     output directory
+        -t , --thread     number of threads to use
+        -k , --kingdom    which kingdom the genome is from, default is Bacteria
+        -g , --genus      which genus the genome is from, default is Leptospira
+    ```

+### use by modifying config files

     1) modify config file
     2) Add the Bacterial genus of interst to config.yaml